inthescales/barbarella-dot-gif/README.md

 You must set a path for vlc or ffmpeg, if both are set, ffmpeg will be preferred over vlc.
 Setting 'vlc' or 'ffmpeg' instead of a path is acceptable if those are executable as-is on your system.

-The repository currently includes subtitles for Star Wars episode IV to VIII, you are free to add more video-files with corresponding subtitles (see [config.cfg.example](config.cfg.example)).
+The repository currently includes English subtitles for Barbarella, you are free to add more video-files with corresponding subtitles (see [config.cfg.example](config.cfg.example)).
 It is recommended that you remove any entires which you do not want to use from the videos-list in the config.

 To test the configuration you may run the script with the ```--help```-option, which will give you an extensive explanation of options.